What is B2B lead generation?

 Progression or recycle: Either advances to SQL status or returns to marketing for further nurturing

 Sales qualified leads (SQLs) are further along in their journey.
-They've demonstrated clear purchasing intent and meet your qualification criteria.
-They're ready for direct sales engagement.
+They have demonstrated clear purchasing intent and meet your qualification criteria.
+They are ready for direct sales engagement.

 SQLs typically show these characteristics: